Newspaper Page Text

 among non-whites as compared to

-~whites in the ten years immediate
+whites in the ten years immediate

 ly preceding the present admin

-_istration.
-Omne area showed Ne
+istration.
+One area showed Ne

-. groes earning over six thousand
+groes earning oVer six thousand

 dollars a year had increased by

-- more than fifteen times over a
+more than fifteen times over a

 ten year period, and in this brac